StatisticsSU/R_programming/index.md

 ---
-layout: splash
+layout: default
 ---

-# R programming
+# Welcome!

-Welcome to the master level course in R Programming at the Department of Statistics, Stockholm University.
+Welcome to the master level course in R Programming at the\
+Department of Statistics, Stockholm University.

 ## Course literature